kirtikrajsp/Group12-IDC409/README.md

-Section 5: Data Loaded into Pandas and Classified
+Section 5: LOAD DATA INTO PANDAS

 	After storage, the database is read back into a Pandas DataFrame (df) for analysis.
 Then, the DataFrame is cleaned and classified for analysis.